Skip to main content

 Working at Midland States Bank

 When you join Midland States Bank, we help you grow personally and professionally.
 We offer training programs, job shadowing opportunities and competitive pay and benefits to help you succeed in your career.
-We also promote a culture of integrity, creativity and teamwork to empower you in your role.
+We also promote a culture of integrity, creativity, and teamwork to empower you in your role.

 As our company grows, so do our employees!
 At Midland, we take great pride in providing the best tools and resources to develop and grow your career.
 Here are some examples:

-Continuous education
+Continuous Education

-on our core competencies, customer service behaviors and culture principles.
+On our core competencies, customer service behaviors and culture principles.

 Midland University

-Culture huddles
+Culture Huddles

 What You Need to Know

-Universal Banker Competencies/Skills
+Universal Banker Skills

 A Universal Banker at Midland States Bank must: